gopibabus/php-docs/basics/intro.md

 ?> PHP is an **multi threaded**, **synchronous** programming language.

+?> **SAPI** stands for "Server API".
+It is the mechanism that controls the interaction between the "outside world" and the PHP/Zend engine.
+So, you would always want to use it.
+In fact, you cannot avoid using it without a lot of effort since even **CLI is considered a SAPI**.

 ### ✳Compiled vs Interpreted Programming Languages

 <img src="./assets/images/compliervsinterpreter.png" alt="compliervsinterpreter" width="650" height="400"/>